 URL : http://ish.re/HDPE

-Have you ever reviewed your own code?
+Have you ever reviewed your code?
 It’s always a fun thing to do… Coding standards and code quality are equally important factors that feed into software quality.
 In this thread, you’ll find best practices for self-code review that will help improve the quality of the overall software or web application.

 URL : http://ish.re/HDPF

 Books are useful for everyone, regardless of your profession.
 They impart plenty of information into your brain, which you then process and output as a skill.
 In this thread, you’ll find a list of helpful books to read as a developer.
-You can choose what to read based on the technology and system you are familiar with, but my personal favorite is “code complete.”
+You can choose what to read based on the technology and system you are familiar with, but my personal favourite is “code complete.”

 URL : http://ish.re/HDPJ

-We programmers are always looking to improve our coding skills, but sometimes only writing code is not enough.
+We, programmers, are always looking to improve our coding skills, but sometimes only writing code is not enough.
 This thread has some tips and tricks for how you can improve.

 URL : http://ish.re/HDPL

 This thread will help you understand the benefits of learning additional programming languages as a way to improve your thought processes.
 Understanding more language designs makes you a sharper developer.

 URL : http://ish.re/HDSM